KINGSTING/CSC173-DeepCV-Lumingkit/proposal.md

 - Hardware: Google Colab (T4 GPU)

 ## 6. Expected Challenges & Mitigations

-**Challenges 1:** Mode Collapse (The generator produces the exact same "severe" pattern for every input leaf).
+**Challenge 1:** Mode Collapse (The generator produces the exact same "severe" pattern for every input leaf).
-- **Solution 1:** Implement Identity Loss to force the generator to preserve the original leaf shape and background, changing only the disease features.
+> **Solution 1:** Implement Identity Loss to force the generator to preserve the original leaf shape and background, changing only the disease features.

 **Challenge 2:** Subjective Data Labels (Defining "Mild" vs "Severe" is prone to human error).
-- **Solution 2:** Use a "Percentage of Infection" (PI) thresholding algorithm (using OpenCV color segmentation) to automatically sort images into domains instead of relying purely on manual guessing.
+> **Solution 2:** Use a "Percentage of Infection" (PI) thresholding algorithm (using OpenCV color segmentation) to automatically sort images into domains instead of relying purely on manual guessing.